bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+The top 2 things I learned about Express this week is:
+1. Express allows us to use middlewares to respond to HTTP requests
+2. It administers routing to perform specific actions depending on the HTTP method, request or URL

 - [ ] Describe Middleware?

+In node.js, Middleware is everywhere!
+We use middleware to gain access to requests and response objects.
+There are 3 types of middleware built-in, third-party, and custom.
+They all have specific uses but they are always at the middle of the request and response.
+(it's actually hard to explain this if I were to try to explain it to someone with no clue haha)

 - [ ] Describe a Resource?

+A resource is what we use to fill or specify our API.

 - [ ] What can the API return to help clients know if a request was successful?

+Once a request is sucessfully responded to, the API can will return a status code that indicates that the request was sucessfully completed.
+Usually for fetching api successfully the response code recieved is 200 while creating something to the api gives us a 201 response.

 - [ ] How can we partition our application into sub-applications?

+A nice way to do this is to organize our code in separate files.
+For example, we can keep our index.js and server.js file separately so it is easily modifiable when debugging.
+Another example is, keeping all the routers, separated from the helpers.
+Again, this also makes it easier to debug especially for other developers who wants to see your code.

 ## Project Setup